novoalab/EpiNano/README.md

 ```
 * To train SVM and perform predictions:
 ```
-This step includes SVM training, prediction and performance assessment using single and multiple parameters.
+This step includes SVM training, prediction and performance assessment using single and multiple features.
 The analyses are coded and performed in python3 programming environment.
 $ python SVM.py -h